 Dr Lorenzo Conti is a University of Edinburgh student who has developed a robotic device to measure conditions in bulk grain storage and reduce waste.
-He is one of three innovative climate start-ups representing Scotland at the ClimateLaunchpad Global Grand Final, hosted by ECCI in Edinburgh this week.
+He is one of three innovative climate start-ups representing Scotland at the ClimateLaunchpad Global Grand Final, hosted by ECCI in Edinburgh in November 2018.

-In the last of our series of interviews with the Scottish start-ups competing at this week’s final, we caught up with Lorenzo to talk about his business and his ambitions.
+In the last of our series of interviews with the Scottish start-ups competing at the final, we caught up with Lorenzo to talk about his business and his ambitions.

 What is your company and product all about, in a nutshell?